-Care providers are losing employees to other industries as staff continue to feel undervalued and unsupported, according to Skills for Care.
+Social care staff are moving to other sectors for work as they continue to feel undervalued and unsupported, according to Skills for Care.

-A board briefing held last month discussed how recruitment and retention remained the most significant issues facing employers across all areas and parts of the sector.
+A board briefing held last month discussed how recruitment and retention of employees remained the most significant issues facing employers across all areas of the sector.

-With the rate of UK unemployment continuing to drop, some care workers are leaving the sector to seek employment in other industries, such as retail and hospitality, the briefing said, adding that better pay and fewer work pressures were two main reasons behind workers’ decision to find jobs in other sectors.
+With the rate of UK unemployment continuing to drop, some care workers are leaving the sector to pursue employment in other industries, such as retail and hospitality, the briefing said.
+Meanwhile, better pay and fewer work pressures were two main reasons behind workers’ decision to look for work in other sectors.

 The briefing referenced an example of how providers in Manchester were losing staff because major city projects, such as the development of the local airport, were drawing workers away from the care sector.
-Due to competition from other industries, providers have been left understaffed with London also being affected.
+Due to competition from other industries, providers had been left understaffed with London also affected.

-While outstanding CQC results have helped some providers attract better-qualified candidates and lower turnover rates, Skills for Care found that new start-up domiciliary care agencies were struggling to attract job-ready candidates because they were unable to offer high salaries or competitive employment conditions.
+While outstanding CQC results have helped some providers attract better-qualified candidates and achieve lower turnover rates, Skills for Care found that new start-up domiciliary care agencies were struggling to attract job-ready candidates because they were unable to offer high salaries and competitive employment conditions.

 Below-inflation pay rises